Autoferry/autoferry.github.io/_posts/2021-04-22-maritime-colav-for-ferries.md

 ## Prerequisites
 This work is a combination of both theory and practice.
 The candidate should therefore favour both theoretical and experimental work.
 Subjects within guidance and control of marine vessels such as [TTK4190 Fartøysstyring] is advantageous, but not a requirement.

-## Proposed tasks for the 5th year project
+## Proposed tasks for the 5th year project (autumn 2021)
 * Identify problems and challenges that are unique with the specific operational environment, compared to open-sea operations.
 * Do a literature search on existing methods for maritime collision avoidance, and identify which techniques are suitable for the specific task.
 * Implement the method.
 Start of with the simplest implementation and build from there.
 * Evaluate and show proof of concept of the method through simulations.
 * Write report.

-## Proposed tasks for the Masters thesis
+## Proposed tasks for the Masters thesis (spring 2022)
 * Continue unfinished project work.
 * Improve method by introducing passenger comfort and COLREGs considerations.
 * Make preparations for and conduct full-scale experiments in Trondheim harbor.
 * Write report.

 ## Contact
 Write a short email where you explain your motivation for this work as well as about your background, and send it to [Morten Breivik] and  [Emil Thyri].
-We will then arrange a Skype meeting with you to discuss the task.
+We will then arrange a Teams meeting with you to discuss the task.

 ## References
 * Thyri, E.H.
 (2019): “[A Path-Velocity Decomposition Approach to Collision Avoidance for Autonomous Passenger Ferries](https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/2625711)”, MSc thesis, NTNU.